-Exploration Work Performed by MSA in the First Half of 2015: The initial part of the first quarter was spent completing the internal data management and reporting with respect to the 2014 exploration program and planning/budgeting for the 2015 program.
+Exploration Work Performed by MSA in the Three Quarters of 2015: The initial part of the first quarter was taken up by completion of internal data management and reporting with respect to the 2014 exploration program and planning/budgeting for the 2015 program.

-Early in the first quarter, field work including surface geological mapping and 364 metres of sawn channel samples sections for a cumulative of 182 samples of 2 metres each one taken mainly at the Chinchillones area was completed.
+Early in the first quarter, field work including surface geological mapping and 364 metres of sawn channel samples sections for a cumulative of 182 samples of 2 metres each one taken mainly at the Chinchillones area.